BWR

 Consider:

-1. Reasoning was never political until it became useful as propaganda.
+1. Reasoning was never political until it became politically useful as propaganda.

 3. Education, voting, communication, and democracy were not problems until we leaned toward bending or distorting the truth with propaganda to manipulate the outcome.